haydenwalker980/dtel/docs/VIP Number.md

 DiscordTel's VIP plan works with so called 'VIP Months'.
 By using `>upgrade` you can transfer the VIP Months from your account to a number.

 Please note: benefits and price are subject to changes.
-These will be announced in our [server](https://discord.gg/qRVxY55).
+These will be announced in our [server][guildInvite].

 ## Current rate
 3 US Dollar = 1 VIP Month

-You can find information on how to donate [here](https://discordtel.austinhuang.me/en/latest/Payment/)
+You can find information on how to donate [here][paymentLink]

 ##	Benefits